Tampa Distracted Driving Accident Lawyer

 Did you know that distracted drivers are roughly four times more at risk of being killed in a fatal car accident than those who are paying full attention to their driving?
 Think about that the next time you go to reach for your phone when you’re behind the wheel.

-Some of the most common examples of distracted driving include:
+However, texting is just one type of distraction.
+Other examples of distracted driving include:

 - Talking on a cellphone